Tomás E. Müller Bravo

 My interestes lie in supernovae as distance indicators (cosmology), the physics of supernovae (such as explosion mechanism and progenitors), and other stellar transients in general (e.g., kilonovae, tidal disruption events, etc.).
 I am also interested in machine learning and coding in Python.

-I am the developer of the PISCOLA transient light-curve fitter and HostPhot for galaxy photometry, and am an active member of collaborations such as ePESSTO+ and POSIE.
+I am the developer of the PISCOLA transient light-curve fitter and HostPhot for galaxy photometry, and I am an active member in collaborations such as ePESSTO+, POSIE, ZTF and SAINTS.

 For more information, check my CV.